 Along with traditional methods of data visualization like charts and graphs, ExtraHop uses live activity maps to present a dynamic and intuitive view of your environment.
 Instead of manually creating and updating network diagrams as your IT environment changes, you can use live activity maps to visualize protocol-based connections between devices and applications in real time.

 By allowing you to filter by time interval and broaden or narrow your scope as needed, activity maps make it easy to answer multi-part questions like, "How are devices interacting within a certain tier, and how have those devices been interacting across the network in the last hour?"
 Anomalous behavior detections also appear on live activity maps, so you can see the context of the detection before clicking down into the transaction or even into the precise packets straight from the map.

 This blog post goes into a lot more detail about the latest capabilities of live activity maps and provides some more ideas about how you might use them in your day to day.

 While we supply rich query and investigation workflows within the ExtraHop interface, we also make it easy for you to integrate wire data metrics with the other data stores, querying tools, and analytics platforms in your stack.
 Open Data Stream allows you to merge data from multiple sources into a single, rich set that can be queried and visualized using whatever tools your team prefers.

-Visit our Technology Partners page to learn about specific integrations such as our partnerships with Phantom, the FireEye Threat Analytics Platform, Elastic, MongoDB, and many more.
+Visit our Technology Partners page to learn about specific integrations such as our partnerships with Phantom, Elastic, MongoDB, and many more.